sikhlana/opti-demo/README.md

 ## Tools / Technologies Used

-- PHP 8.3
+- **PHP 8.3**<br>
+  Built the main application to handle most of the tasks as this is the language I'm most comfortable with.
-- Python 3.12
+- **P**ython 3.12**<br>
+  Built an internal API to extract texts from unstructured HTML pages and PDF documents.
-- Bun 1.0
+- **Bun 1.0**<br>
+  Used as a package manager for the frontend panel.
-- NodeJS 20.11
+- **NodeJS 20.11**<br>
+  Used to compile sources for the frontend panel.

 ### Frameworks / Packages Used

 - **Laravel**<br>
-  As the main backend application to handle requests and scraping.
+  As the main backend application to handle requests and scrape web resources.
 - **FastAPI**<br>
   As an extractor to extract texts from HTML pages and PDF documents.
 - **Nuxt**<br>